jesselessa/connect4-react/README.md

 ## Contributing

-- If you are interested in contributing, explore the project structure and modules installed in the 'src' folder and 'package.json' file.
+- If you are interested in contributing, explore the project structure in the 'src' folder and modules installed in the 'package.json' file.
 - Feel free to make improvements, fix bugs, or suggest new features.

 ## Stay updated